conduktor/conduktor-docs/docs/gateway/configuration/gateway_security.md

 This is enabled by the default value `GATEWAY_FEATURE_FLAGS_MULTI_TENANCY: false`.

 Virtual clusters is disabled by default to get you up and running with Gateway quicker and simpler.
-When disabled Gateway will use the existing kafka credentials of the client app to connect to the cluster, allowing it to passthrough the Gateway.
-To get the most out of Conduktor Gateway multi-tenancy should later be activated.
+When disabled, Gateway will use the existing kafka credentials of the client app to connect to the cluster, allowing it to passthrough the Gateway.

-To disable this Passthrough, and activate virtual clusters, set the environemnt variable as follows, `GATEWAY_FEATURE_FLAGS_MULTI_TENANCY: true`
+To disable Passthrough mode, and activate virtual clusters, set the environemnt variable as follows, `GATEWAY_FEATURE_FLAGS_MULTI_TENANCY: true`.

 :::caution